 iOS Web Services

-Now that we have an understanding of consuming web services, lets walk through updating an application to consume web services.
-To get this example started, download the zip file WebServices.zip and unzip the solution.
-We must change the application so that it will call a RESTful web service and save the data from that webservice to a file on the device.
+Now that we have an understanding of how to consume web services, let’s walk through updating an application that consumes web services.
+To get this example started, download the zip file WebServices.zip, and then unzip the solution.
+We must change the application so that it will call a RESTful web service, and then save the data from that web service to a file on the device.

-The applications are cross-platform and share a common set of Core code.
+These applications are cross-platform and share a common set of Core code.
 The web service access and parsing will be shared code that we’ll access from both iOS and Android samples.

 Consuming Web Services

 Our application needs to be able to retrieve the conference information from the Internet.
-We will change our application so that it will retrieve updated conference information from the web, deserialize the data and update our user interface.
+We will change our application so that it will retrieve updated conference information from the web, deserialize the data, and then update our user interface.

-Lets start by adding some code to call a web service to retrieve some data about the speakers and sessions – we’ll use XML for the session data and JSON for the speakers.
+Let’s start by adding some code to call a web service to retrieve some data about the speakers and sessions.
+We’ll use XML for the session data and JSON for the speakers.
 Uncomment the code in the Core project’s Downloader.cs file:

 private void DownloadSessionXml()